ChristyGHanson/14-a-dev-blog/README.md

 * Authenticated with express-session npm package.

 ## CODE FROM SCRATCH
-BUILD a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts.
+This is a CMS-style blog site where developers can publish their blog posts and comment on other developers’ posts.

 * You’ll build this site completely from scratch and deploy it to Heroku.
 *  App follows the MVC paradigm in its architectural structure,